neshtea/aoc2024/README.md

 # AOC2024

-This year, after 10 years of functional programming, I will finally give Scala(3) a realy try...
+This year, after more than ten years of functional programming, I will finally give Scala(3) an honest chance to win me over...

 ## Run it